 Tampa Day Trips

-St. Petersburg and Clearwater are easy day trips from Tampa, although we also love spending a night or two in these beach towns.
+St. Petersburg and Clearwater are easy day trips from Tampa, although we also love spending a night or two in these beach towns (go a little farther south and you can get to Sanibel Island for the weekend).
 They have a different feel, and you can bring that “slow-down and enjoy” spirit to your trip that you may be craving after all of the Tampa sites.

 Clearwater Marine Aquarium